 The Navy organises and trains naval and amphibious units.
-In co-ordination with the Air Force and the Army, Navy units conduct domestic and international operations together with other nations, organisations and authorities.
+In co-ordination with the Air Force and the Army, Navy units conduct domestic and international operations together with other nations, organisations and government agencies.

 The Navy's military units are geared towards national and international missions.
 They should be prepared to take part in military operations outside Sweden, and the Navy contributes to such missions with personnel and materiel.
 A number of naval units are assigned to international force registers.